Tirailleur: Senegalese tirailleurs

 France made extensive use of tirailleurs in its colonial campaigns.
 The most numerous of these, after the "tirailleurs algériens" noted above, were the "tirailleurs sénégalais" (who were recruited from all of the French possessions in West and Central Africa).
 Both played an important role in the occupation of Morocco (1908–14) as well as in the Rif War of the 1920s.

-Tirailleur regiments from other French possessions
+Tirailleur regiments from other French colonies

 Before and during World War II (1939–45), tirailleurs were recruited from the Maghreb (Algerian, Moroccans, and Tunisians), from French West Africa and Madagascar (Tirailleurs malgaches).

 Tirailleurs Indochinois

 Regiments were recruited from the regions of French Indochina: Annam, Tonkin, and Cambodia.
 The regiments were named after the territory in which they were recruited.
 Thus "tirailleurs Annamites", "tirailleurs Tonkinois" and "tirailleurs Cambodgiens".

 World War I

 During World War I (1914–18) tirailleurs from North African territories served on the Western Front, Salonika and in the Levant, incurring heavy losses.
 In spite of its title, the Moroccan Division (France) which fought on the Western Front contained Tirailleur battalions from all North African regions.
 The Great Mosque of Paris was constructed afterwards in honour of the Muslim tirailleurs who had fought for France.